Avrora4/cpp-deep-learning-from-scratch/Chapter-02/README.md

 2. Access to the below URL
 -  https://colab.research.google.com/
 3. Change the using processer for GPU from Runtime - Change Runtime Type
-4. Execute the program following in the CUDA_sample.ipynb
+4. Execute the program following in the ./sample/CUDA_sample.ipynb